 However, since the company never attempted to manufacture and sell its devices, Dyson was free to perfect and package its design.
 So how do these machines work?

 So How Quiet Are Dyson Fans?

 We still haven’t explained what Air Multiplier technology entails.
 Basically, Dyson fans can pull about 27 liters of air per second into the grid at the base.
 Once inside the machine, the air passes through a HEPA filter which removes all pollutants.
 Most of the newer models have this feature, so they’re all air purifiers as well — in a way.

 After the air goes through the filter, it flows into the head, which is crucial in creating the low pressure that expels the air.
 The air comes out at 405 liters per second.
 Now you can see why they called these fans “Air Multipliers” — the amount of air that goes in is 15 times smaller than the amount that comes out.
 And, of course, there are different speed settings as well — which takes us to the noise levels.

 Because each Dyson fan has about 10 air speed settings, they can also produce various amounts of noise.
-The lowest speed setting is pretty much inaudible, which landed the Dyson Air Multiplier tower fan on my list of the quietest fans.
-However, the faster settings can be fairly loud, as you can hear in this video.
+The lowest speed setting is pretty much inaudible, but the faster settings can be fairly loud.

 Personally, I’m not too bothered with the amount of noise these devices make, even at the highest settings.
 After all, you can always keep them at a low hum until you need to really cool down a room.